Sign up to our Newsletter

 After completing all the necessary degrees and certifications to become a real estate lawyer, the final step is to pass the bar exam!

-This exam will confirm you meet the necessary standards to begin practicing as an independent attorney.
-Ensure you end off on a strong note and dedicate at least a few months to prepare for this exam.
+This exam will confirm that you meet the necessary standards to begin practicing as an independent attorney.
+Ensure you end on a strong note and dedicate at least a few months to prepare for this exam.
 It will cover a wide range of material and will require diligent studying!

 What Does a Real Estate Lawyer Do?